Tencent/Hippy/docs/en-us/guide/custom-font.md

 ## Verify font correctness

-If everything is correct, the front end should be able to display the custom font normally, but sometimes it can not be displayed.
+If everything is correct, the front-end should be able to display the custom font normally, but sometimes it can not be displayed.
 The most common one is that the Font Family parameter value is incorrect because of the **font file name!== Font Family**。

 There is a simple way to verify.
 List all Font families for checking.